 There’s also the

-Unpin button that does an opposite thing — it removes all pins (note that they are shared between all keyframes, so you remove them everywhere), but at the same time the 3D model is kept intact, retaining its latest state.
+Remove Pins button that removes all pins (note that they are shared between all keyframes, so you remove them everywhere), but at the same time the 3D model is kept intact, retaining its latest state.

-Disable Pins button can help you when you want to move the model without changing its shape or expression.
-Press the button — you’ll notice that all pins are yellow, it means they are not really pinned to the picture and adding a new one or dragging an existing one (which becomes enabled) you can reposition the model without changing it.
+Pin/Unpin button can help you when you want to move the model without changing its shape or expression.
+Press the button — you’ll notice that all pins are yellow now, it means they are not really pinned to the picture and adding a new one or dragging an existing one (which becomes enabled) you can reposition the model without morphing it.

 Tracking With Masks